newrelic/newrelic-prometheus-configurator/docs/Scaling.md

 In order to analyze the solution in detail, we provide a dashboard with different charts that will help us know when we have to scale our Prometheus solution.

-There are two different scaling approaches for `newrelic-prometheus`:
+There are two different scaling approaches for `newrelic-prometheus-agent`:

 - Vertical Scaling